dbsb-juntendo/ImSwitch_descspim/README.md

 ## Installation

-Create a conda environment with python=3.10 and install imswitch with ``pip install -e . `` while in the Imswitch_descspim folder.
-Then, install the requirements with `pip install -r requirements.txt` and install the thorlabs SDK for the thorlabs scientific camera with ``pip install -e ./thorlabs_tsi_sdk-0.0.8/``.
-Lastly, clone the repository ``git clone https://gitlab.com/ptapping/thorlabs-apt-device.git`` and install with ``pip install --user ./thorlabs-apt-device`` for the correct KDC101 controller driver (may not be needed).
+- Create conda environment ``conda create -n <name_environment> python=3.10``
+- Activate conda environment ``conda activate <name_environment>``
+- Situated in a folder where ImSwitch should be installed clone the repository ``git clone https://github.com/dbsb-juntendo/ImSwitch_descspim.git``
+- Move into the cloned repository ``cd ./ImSwitch_descspim/``
+- Install ImSwitch for descSPIM ``pip install -e .``
+- Install all the requirements ``pip install -r requirements.txt``
+- Download the thorcam sdk from https://www.thorlabs.us/software_pages/ViewSoftwarePage.cfm?Code=ThorCam
+- Unzip thorcam sdk and move into ImSwitch folder (here from downloads folder) ``Expand-Archive -Path C:\Users\alm\Downloads\Scientific_Camera_Interfaces_Windows-2.1.zip .``
+- Unzip thorcam python package and move to ImSwitch folder``Expand-Archive -Path '.\Scientific Camera Interfaces\SDK\Python Toolkit\thorlabs_tsi_camera_python_sdk_package.zip' .``
+- Move dlls to imswitch/imcontrol/.. (dlls are used by imswitch/imcontrol/model/interfaces/thorcamscicamera.py)``Move-Item -Path '.\Scientific Camera Interfaces\SDK\DotNet Toolkit\dlls\Managed_64_lib\' -Destination .\imswitch\imcontrol\model\interfaces\thorlabs_sdk_dll``
+- Install thorcam python package ``pip install -e .\thorlabs_tsi_sdk-0.0.8\.``

 ## Prepare configuration file

 During the installation, the folder `/Users/Documents/ImSwitchConfig/` in the user's Documents is created, where some pre-made configuration files related to basic imswitch are stored in the subfolder `/imcontrol_setups/`.
-Copy the configuration files `descspim.json` and `descspim_complete.json` from this repository into the subfolder and, using them, create your own configuration file that matches the laser/camera setup that matches your descspim version.
+Copy the configuration file `descspim_complete.json` from this repository into the subfolder and match the COM ports of the hardware devices to the ones in the config file.
 Documentation from the initial imswitch for defining a configuration file can be found [here](https://imswitch.readthedocs.io/en/stable/imcontrol-setups.html).
 For ImSwitch_descspim, a few device adapters have been added/improved:

 - Thorlabs Kiralux scmos camera
 - Thorlabs KDC101 stage controller